ska-sa/katgpucbf/doc/control.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A user can issue a ``?product-deconfigure`` request to the correlator's product controller by connecting to its ``<host>:<port>``.
-This request triggers the stop procedure of all engines and dsims running in the target correlator.
+This request triggers the stop procedure of all engines running in the target correlator.
 More specifically:

 * the product controller instructs the orchestration software to stop the